smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Task 3: Test an Azure AD Application Proxy application

-1. From the lab computer, start a browser in Private mode and browse to <https://myapps.microsoft.com>
+1. From the lab computer, start a browser in Private mode and browse to <https://myapps.microsoft.com>.

 2. When prompted to sign in, use the **AGAyers\@<custom_domain_name>** user name with the **demo@pass123** password (where **<custom_domain_name>** placeholder represents the custom DNS domain name you assigned to the Contoso Azure AD tenant in the first exercise of this lab.

-3. When prompted to enter code, type the code which was texted to the mobile phone number that you provided in the previous exercise.
+3. When prompted to enter a code, type the code which was texted to the mobile phone number that you provided in the previous exercise.

 4. On the **Apps** page of the **Application Access Panel**, select the **APP1 Default Web Site** icon.
 This will automatically open a new browser tab displaying the Default Web Site page on APP1.